Roads, Maintenance, and Street Lights

 The Leaf Pick Up Program is a weekly curbside collection for residential households.
 (Note: Private streets and condominium corporations do not receive pick up)

-Curbside leaf pick up will begin the week of October 22nd and will end November 16th, 2018 weather permitting with one collection per street per week.
+Curbside leaf pick up will begin mid October and will end mid November weather permitting with one collection per street per week.

 During this time, crews will make one weekly pick up per household.

 To help crews with the pick up, we would appreciate your co-operation with the following: